quantum-corn/broken-bricks/README.md

-# Broken Bricks
+# Thought Palette

 This is my blog site.
 I am building this as I learn.
+Live at https://thoughtpalette.vercel.app